-There was serious consideration around adding lens options below 24mm (12-16) and above 70mm (85 or 135), but in the end, it was hard to justify adding Sigma Art lenses versus changing over to some cinema glass.
-But then that option offered too many choices (I had at least six on my consideration list) plus adding follow-focus, etc. It was just going to be too much.
+There was serious consideration around adding lens options below 24mm (16-20) and above 70mm (85 or 135), but in the end, it was hard to justify the cost of adding Sigma Art lenses versus changing over to cinema glass.
+But there were too many choices in cinema lenses (and more are being released all the time), and it was just going to be too much time and money to worry about it this time.

 Our audio is good but not great.
-By this I mean that we get really solid results, when everything works.
+By this I mean that we get really solid results… when everything works.
 Our weakness is the 2.4GHz-based Sennheiser wireless lavs that sometimes get interference.
-Here, too, the price point to really do something worth the upgrade was just too high.
+Here, too, the price point to get to professional gear was just too high.
 So, we’ll work with what we’ve got for another year.

 On the bright side, the decision to not add a lens or update our wireless mic setup opened up room in the budget for other things, not the least of which was a drone.